 Favorite Malaysian herbs include; galangal (lengkuas) which is similar to ginger, turmeric (kunyit), kaffir lime leaves, laksa leaves (daun kesom) which are sometimes known as Vietnamese Mint or Vietnamese cilantro, wild ginger flower buds or torch ginger (bunga kantan) and screwpine leaves (pandan leaves, which leave a sweet, soft flavor which is used both in main courses and dessert recipes) all these add that distinctive Malaysian flavour to the dishes.

 Malay food is generally spicy.
 Dishes are not always necessarily super hot, but there will always be chilli-based sambal on hand.
 Traditional Southeast Asian herbs and spices meet Indian, Middle Eastern and Chinese spices in Malaysian food, leading to fragrant combinations of coriander and cumin (the basis of many Malay curries) with lemongrass, kaffir lime leaves, cardamom, star anise and fenugreek.

 Check out this website for some phenomenal Malaysian recipes

-In the 15th century, Malacca a major city in Malaysia was one of the greatest trading centers of the spice trade.
-This gave Malaysia and Penang access to an incredibly variety of spices such as fennel, cumin, coriander, cardamom, cloves, star anise, mustard seeds, cinnamon sticks, fenugreek and nutmeg which are all used quite frequently in the variety of Malay soup, curry and noodle dishes.
+In the 15th century, Malacca a major city in Malaysia was one of the greatest trading centres of the spice trade.
+This gave Malaysia and Penang access to an incredible variety of spices such as fennel, cumin, coriander, cardamom, cloves, star anise, mustard seeds, cinnamon sticks, fenugreek and nutmeg which are all used quite frequently in the variety of Malay soup, curry and noodle dishes.